eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

         dynamic { return XMLHttpRequest(); }
     }

-Now we can rewrite the example above, without the use of `dynamic`:
+Now we can rewrite the example above, without the use of `dynamic`, using regular static typing:

 <!-- try-pre:
     dynamic IXMLHttpRequest {